ExodusOS/exodus.github.io/index.md

 <div class="card shishu-light-bg z-depth-3">
   <div class="card-content">
     <span class="card-title">Welcome to our downloads</span>
     <p>This is where all our officially supported devices are listed.
-If the device you're looking for isn't on the list, please check your build type (all the official releases are Shishufied) or ask your device maintainer to talk to us on our <a href="https://t.me/keepthebootleg">Telegram Chat.</a> Also, you can check our <a href="https://bootleggersrom.github.io/extras/addons">suggested addons and apps</a> that you might find interesting.</p>
+If the device you're looking for isn't on the list, please check your build type (all the official releases are Shishufied) or ask your device maintainer to talk to us on our <a href="https://t.me/{{ site.footer-links.telegram }}">Telegram Chat.</a> </p>
   </div>
 </div>
 <div class="card shishu-light-bg z-depth-3">